 - Click Screen Time

 - If you click on iPhone (right near the top of the screen), it will further break down your screen time for you, so that you can see which apps keep you most occupied.
 You can also see your 7 day trend as well.
 It will even help you identify how many times you “touch” your phone.
-This is the stat I actually find most helpful.

 Also, if you use social media for your work or for your business, understand that some of that time in the “social networking” category, could actually be counted as “productivity.”